KennthShang/PhaVIP/README.md

 PhaVP is based on chaos game representation and Vision Transformer model.
 This GitHub is the local version of PhaVP.
 The webserver of PhaVP is avaliable via [server version](https://phage.ee.cityu.edu.hk/phavp).

-In addition, we provide many other phage-related analysis tools.
-Feel free to check them out [PhaBOX](https://phage.ee.cityu.edu.hk/).
+In addition, we provide many other phage-related analysis tools, such as [phage identification](https://github.com/KennthShang/PhaMer), [taxonomy classification](https://github.com/KennthShang/PhaGCN), [lifestyle prediction](https://github.com/KennthShang/PhaTYP), and [host prediction](https://github.com/KennthShang/CHERRY).
+Feel free to check them out on our website [PhaBOX](https://phage.ee.cityu.edu.hk/).

 # Overview